70Gage70/Sargassum.jl/docs/src/simulation.md

-# SargassumBOMB.jl
+# Simulation

-[`SargassumBOMB.jl`](https://github.com/70Gage70/SargassumBOMB.jl) contains all of the core simulation functionality in Sargassum.jl and is the largest package in the ecosystem.
+Sargassum.jl contains full physics and biology simulation for Sargassum clumps.
 To follow along with this tutorial, ensure that Sargassum.jl has been installed with the default interpolants as described in [Getting Started](getting-started.md).

 ## First Steps